I5UCC/VRC-ASL_Gestures/README.md

 "Alternative Animations" folder, That you are able to use too.
 - What if my Avatar uses Write Defaults on?
   - Shouldn't be a problem. you can set all of the animations WD on if you use WD in your Gesture Layer, that shouldn't cause problems, I would still recommend having WD off, as VRChat recommends it.

+# VRChat Content Creation Terms of Use

+- Don't claim as your own.

+- Can be used Personally and Commercially.

+- Can only be sold as part of a finished Avatar.

+- Credit I5UCC#6781 or github.com/I5UCC if used.